-The mission of Forsyth County Schools (FCS) is to prepare and inspire all students to contribute and excel.
+The mission of Forsyth County Schools (FCS) is to prepare and inspire all learners to lead and succeed.
 The district provides ongoing student instruction that develops graduated digital citizenship for using technology as a tool to achieve this mission.
-Information and Communication Technology is an integral part of FCS' curriculum across subjects and grades in developmentally appropriate ways, and it is aligned to the competencies listed in the district's Learner Profile which includes: seek knowledge and understanding; think critically and solve problems; listen, communicate and interact effectively; exhibit strong personal qualities; and engage and compete in a global environment.
+Information and communication technology is an integral part of FCS' curriculum across subjects and grades in developmentally appropriate ways, and it is aligned to the competencies listed in the district's Learner Profile which includes pursuing continuous learning, exhibiting strong personal qualities, utilizing creative and critical thinking, engage and contribute, and interact effectively.

-I understand that using digital devices (whether personal or school owned) and the FCS network is a privilege, and when I use them according to the Responsible Use Guidelines I will keep that privilege.
+I understand that using digital devices (whether personal or school owned) and the FCS network is a privilege, and when I use them according to the Responsible Use Guidelines, I will keep that privilege.
+I also acknowledge that use of any district provided device and any device connected to the FCS network may be monitored for compliance with federal, state, and local laws and policies.